ie3-institute/simona/docs/readthedocs/about.md

 ## Further information and Contact Details

 Please visit SIMONA Website at [https://simona.ie3.e-technik.tu-dortmund.de](https://simona.ie3.e-technik.tu-dortmund.de) for further Information.
-There you also find contact details of current developers.
+There you can find contact details for current developers.

 ## Reports and Papers